Coming together to reimagine and rebuild our world.

 Transition Towns is a global network whose aim is to help society to move away from the consumption of fossil fuels

 We raise awareness of the positive impacts of a low carbon lifestyle, advocating for social and economic justice.
 We build links with other groups across the city in order to collaborate more effectively on key focus areas such as plans for local development and the protection of biodiversity and green space.

 We provide advice and support for individuals who want to get involved in environmental/community work.
-We are currently developing a number of projects across the city — we’re creating a solidarity economy map of Liverpool City Region, planning an art takeover of our city streets, and are working with some friends on realising a Citizen’s Climate Assembly for Liverpool.
-There is always more work than there are people so if you want to DO something, come and speak to us!
+We are currently running a number of projects across the city — we’ve created a solidarity economy map of Liverpool City Region Mersey GNM, sPark It and Climate Cafe’s.
+There is always more work than there are people so if you want to DO something, come and speak to us – firstname.lastname@example.org

 With action, comes hope.

 We are developing a map of green enterprises within Mersey Region.